Brudicon/Brudicon/README.md

 So, if you are recruiting, have a look!
 This is where my portfolio resides.

-If you like what you see, you can find me at bavigna@mtu.edu.
+If you like what you see, you can find me at bvig543@gmail.com.